Students outraged over conditions at Hampton University, frustrations going viral after town hall meeting

 There's also a video of a questionable object inside a serving tray.

-Students are posting videos of poor living conditions inside of campus dormatories.
+Students are posting videos of poor living conditions inside of campus dormitories.

-News 3's Aleah Hordges spoke with a student who said feared being identified shared her experience.
+News 3's Aleah Hordges spoke with a student who feared being identified, but still shared her experience.

-"I lived in a dorm last year I now live on campus, but there was mold in the shower.
+"I lived in a dorm last year I now live off campus, but there was mold in the shower.
 I have asthma and eczema.
 It was flaring up really bad.
 They would just come in and spray paint over the mold and spray Clorox over it and two weeks later it would still be there," the student said.

 The student said sexual assault has been another problem happening across campus.

 "People have reported it and things still haven't been getting done.
-I personally know people who've been assaulted by multiple people and these people are still waking around campus.
+I personally know people who've been assaulted by multiple people and these people are still walking around campus.
 They see their attackers on a daily basis," she said.

 Hampton University responded to these student allegations.